awnist/xcson/README.md

 ## What is "csonmason"?

-csonmason is a node module that extends the [CSON](https://github.com/bevry/cson) data format to include mixins and plugins.
+Csonmason is a node module that extends the [CSON](https://github.com/bevry/cson) data format to include mixins and plugins.
 You write in an extensible CSON format, you get JSON back.
 It's the DRYest way to build large JSON datasets with lots of repeating content.

 ## Example